pawelborkar/data-structures-implementations-in-python/README.md

 ### Testing
 ![Testing](https://media.giphy.com/media/3orieKKmYyvUdR3RkY/giphy.gif)

-In order to test the implementations, `pytest` package is required Run command `pip install pytest` to install `pytest` In each folder, you will find a source file for the implementation, and another file to test it.
-Run `pytest <test-file-name>.py` to test the implementations
+In order to test the implementations, `pytest` package is required.
+Run command `pip install pytest` to install `pytest`.
+In each folder, you will find a source file for the implementation, and another file to test it.
+Run `pytest <test-file-name>.py` to test the implementations.